brunoalves-dev/brunoalves-dev/README.md

 <br/>
 <main>
   <div>
     I'm a Full-stack Web Developer passionate about creating unique web experiences.
-I want to be able to work on meaningful projects that have a positive impact in the world.
+I want to be able to work on meaningful projects that have a positive impact on the world.
-    I love sharing my knowledge with others as well as learn from others, I'm currently building my blog to share my path and knowledge because who knows, perhaps I can help a younger me somehwere out there in there world.<br/>
+    I love sharing my knowledge with others as well as learn from others, I'm currently building my blog to share my path and knowledge because who knows, perhaps I can help a younger me somewhere out there in the world.<br/>
-    When I'm not coding, you can find me geeking about photography, gaming or testing game prototypes, making music.
+    When I'm not coding, you can find me geeking about photography, gaming and making game prototypes, making music.
   </div>
   <br/>
   <div>